 Sony A7S versus Canon XC10

-The Sony Alpha A7S and the Canon XC10 are two digital cameras that were revealed to the public, respectively, in April 2014 and April 2015.
+The Sony Alpha A7S and the Canon XC10 are two digital cameras that were announced, respectively, in April 2014 and April 2015.
 The A7S is a mirrorless interchangeable lens camera, while the XC10 is a fixed lens compact.
-The cameras are based on a full frame (A7S) and an one-inch sensor.
+The cameras are based on a full frame (A7S) and an one-inch (XC10) sensor.
 Both cameras offer a resolution of 12 megapixel.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Sony A7S and the Canon XC10 are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the A7S – represents the basis for the calculations across all the size and weight measures).
+Three consecutive perspectives from the front, the top, and the back are presented.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the A7S – represents 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon XC10 is somewhat larger (7 percent) than the Sony A7S.
-Cameras that are intended for semi-professional or professional use are sometimes a bit bulkier in order to provide them with the necessary ruggedness.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon XC10 is notably larger (7 percent) than the Sony A7S.
 It is worth mentioning in this context that the A7S is splash and dust resistant, while the XC10 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the XC10 has a lens build in, whereas the A7S is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can find an overview of optics for the A7S and their specifications in the Sony FE Lens Catalog.